imichaelksmith/hashnode-articles/clepjf62f00040al71ekz5agt.md

 ### Conclusion

-Overall, gaming can have both positive and negative impacts on mental health.
+Overall, gaming can have both **positive** and **negative** impacts on mental health.
 Like most things in life, moderation is key.

 It's important to balance gaming with other activities and responsibilities and to be mindful of the amount of time spent playing.

-If you're struggling with gaming addiction or negative mental health effects, it's important to seek help from a mental health professional.
+If you're struggling with gaming addiction or **negative mental health effects**, it's important to seek help from a mental health professional.

 Ultimately, the decision to game or not is a personal one that should be made with consideration of the potential benefits and risks.